laravel/docs/eloquent-mutators.md

         }
     }

+#### Cast Parameters

-In this example, you may have noticed that the cast class accepts a constructor argument, allowing the algorithm to be customized.
-Cast parameters may be specified by separating them from the class name using a `:` character and comma-delimiting multiple parameters:
+When attaching a custom cast to a model, cast parameters may be specified by separating them from the class name using a `:` character and comma-delimiting multiple parameters.
+The parameters will be passed to the constructor of the cast class:

     /**
      * The attributes that should be cast.